rnepal2/Database-MongoDB/README.md

-# playing_database
+# Database
-creating mongoDB databases, playing with them with queries
+creating mongoDB databases and playing them with queries